-- (b) Crimes or Other Acts. - (1) Prohibited Uses.
-Evidence of a crime or other act is not admissible to prove a person's character in order to show that on a particular occasion the person acted in accordance with the character. - (2) Permitted Uses; Notice.
+(b) Crimes or Other Acts.

+- other act is not admissible to prove a person's character in order to show that on a particular occasion the person acted in accordance with the character. - (2) Permitted Uses; Notice in a Criminal Case.
 This evidence may be admissible for another purpose, such as proving motive, opportunity, intent, preparation, plan, knowledge, identity, absence of mistake, or lack of accident.
-On request by a defendant in a criminal case, the prosecutor must: - (A) provide reasonable notice of the general nature of any such evidence that the prosecutor intends to offer at trial: and - (B) do so before trial or during trial if the court, for good cause, excuses lack of pretrial notice.
+On request by a defendant in a criminal case, the prosecutor must: - (A) provide reasonable notice of the general nature of any such evidence that the prosecutor intends to offer at trial; and - (B) do so before trial or during trial if the court, for good cause, excuses lack of pretrial notice.